weekendesk/OTA-API-Developer-Guide/source/index.html.md

 @RequestorID |  |
-ID | string | User provided by the Channel partner to authenticate the request MessagePassword | string | Password provided by the Channel partner to authenticate the request
+ID | string | User provided by the Channel partner to authenticate the request MessagePassword | string | Password provided by the Channel partner to authenticate the request HotelID | string | Hotel ID for which the cancellation is requested
 @HotelReservationID |  |
 ResID_Type | integer | 5=Weekendesk Reservation number; 14=Channel partner reservation number
 ResID_Value | string | Reservation number